JesperMjornman/FlakyReporter/README.md

 The *Assertions* and *Keywords* provides the most information about locations and variables that might be causing the test to introduce flakiness due to Randomness.

+The report collects all indicators of a random behaviour and presents it in a compact format where it displays how both passing and failing runs vary in locals, assertions and returns.
+When the assertions differe widely in values between iterations, it is an indicator that the flakiness of the test is due to Randomness.
+Likewise we can see how values that gets assigned a random value may impact the final assertion and in that way also indicate Randomness as the cause of flakiness.

 The *No Result* image represents the output when no randomness is found.<br/>
 ![No Result](resource/report-result-no-randomness.png)